creold/illustrator-scripts/md/Item.md

 ## RenameItems

-Script to batch rename selected items or their parent layers with many options or simple rename one selected item / active layer.
+Script to batch rename selected items or their parent layers with many options or simple rename one selected item / active layer / artboard.
 The find and replace function supports RegExp.

 ![RenameItems](https://i.ibb.co/9T8TfQv/rename-items.gif)